I’m not alone in my love of handwriting!

 If you haven’t felt the pleasure of writing by hand lately, I suggest you splurge on a quality fountain pen and some excellent writing paper.
 It makes all the difference in the world!
 Here’s the Waterman Charleston Fountain Pen I use (mine is ivory-colored, and I prefer the medium nib).

 And I love my Carlson Craft imprinted stationery.
 The paper stock is rich and wonderful for writing with a fountain pen.
+I’m a distributor for Carlson Craft stationery, so peruse their online catalog and Call me to order for you with a Heartspoken discount.
+The triple-embossed ecru notecard below is just one of their many handsome items.

 More about personal note writing